Interesting Places In Goa

 Short of a 2 hour drive from Candolim, this temple attracts the purists and the artistically inclined other than the believers who throng here in hordes.
 The massive wooden pillars and intricate carvings are typical of the 16th century temple art forms with about 60 deities adorning the entablature.
 Said to have been built by the Kshatriyas, the temple was renovated in 1778 AD.

-Manguesh Temple in Ponda is a quaint Shiv temple, very popular amongst local and Shiv devotees.
+Mangueshi Temple in Ponda is a quaint Shiv temple, very popular amongst local and Shiv devotees.
 Placed in an idyllic setting in Mardol, 32 kms from Candolim, amidst acres of serene green hills, a lofty white tower at the entrance is its most prominent feature.

 This temple is one of the six most important sites for Shiva temples.
 It also has a great history behind it dating back to the 1352 when it was destroyed by the Mughal emperor and restored in 1367 when it was restored then destroyed by the Portuguese and restored by Chatrapati Shivaji in 1668.
 The architecture is a mix of Mughal, European and Indian influences.
 The temple is 55 kms from Candolim.

 The tower and Church were built in 1602 by the Augustine order.
-St. Augustine Tower is a colossal 46 meter high, four storied arched belfry tower built of laterite formed part of the facade of the Church of .
-The bell was initially taken to Fort Aguada and later shifted to the Immaculate Conception Church in Panjim in 1835.
+St. Augustine Tower is a colossal 46 meter high, four storied arched belfry tower built of laterite formed part of the facade of the Church.
+The bell was initially taken to Fort Aguada and later shifted to the Immaculate Conception Church in Panaji in 1835.
 It has always been a favourite place for the visitors.
 Post rains the flaming red bricks on lush green promenade looks particularly beautiful.
 The Church in earlier days would have been perhaps one of the biggest in Goa.
 The distance from Candolim is around 68 kms.

-Built in 1597, the Church of St Alex is one of the oldest churches in Goa.
+Built in 1597, the Church of St. Alex is one of the oldest churches in Goa.
 It was set on a scenic backdrop of the lake Angoddi Tollem on the site of an ancient Ravalnath temple (a form of Lord Shiva).
 The remains of the ancient temple of Ravalnath are still visible today.
 It was a chapel earlier which was converted to a church in 1808.
 This church once housed the Kudtari/Kundodari Mahamaya temple deities, now currently located Ghudo Avadem.
 It is a mere 2 kms from Candolim.
 A walk or a stroll to the church is invigorating.

-15 kms from Candolim is the earliest church to in Goa.
+15 kms from Candolim is the earliest church built in Goa.
 Built around 1540, it was rebuilt ground up in 1619.
-Thoughthe interior of the church is relatively simple by the standards of the time, the backdrop to the altar, dedicated to Mary Immaculate, is impressive.
-However, the two flanking altars, ,one dedicated to Jesus Crucified and to the right is Our Lady of the Rosary.
+Though the interior of the church is relatively simple by the standards of the time, the backdrop to the altar, dedicated to Mary Immaculate, is impressive.
+However, the two flanking altars, one dedicated to Jesus Crucified and to the right is Our Lady of the Rosary.
 Both are heavily gilded, deeply carved and ornamental, yet compact and controlled, true to the craft of the period.
 Beside each is a marble statue, of St Peter and of St Paul.
 The gigantic bell at the top of the church weighs about 2,250 kgs and is the second largest in Goa.

 This church built in 1873, is the finest examples of Gothic architecture.
 It is situated amidst picturesque surroundings.
 The statue of Mae de Deus (Mother of God) was brought here from the ruins of the convent of Mae de Deus at Old Goa.
 One cannot escape the serenity and the aura that surrounds the shrine.
 The artistically designed altar is a thing of beauty.
 It is 5 kms from Candolim.

-A brisk walk from Marquis (4 kms away) gets you to The Church of Reis Mogos.
+A brisk walk from Marquis (4 kms away) gets you to The Church of Reis Magos.
 Bang on the banks of river Mandovi, the church, dedicated to three Kings was built in the year 1555.
 This was once the residence of viceroys and other dignitaries and was also a mission of the Franciscan order.
 It is well preserved and has a scenic view of the surrounding areas with a stream right next to it.
 There are other places of interest in the vicinity.

 The church dedicated to St. Ana, the grandmother of Jesus Christ is a remarkable piece of ancient Baroque architecture in the country.
 However due to neglect the imposing edifice is in ruins with only glimpses of the olden day glory visible.
-It was built in 1695in a picturesque surrounding.
+It was built in 1695 in a picturesque surrounding.
 A prominent feature was its hollow walls through which people would walk in secrecy for the purpose of confession.
 Legends of miracles are abundant.
 41 kms from Candolim.

 Ranked #5 on the Lonely Planets ‘things to see’ in Goa, It is one of the most interesting buildings in Goa.
 Built by eight Franciscan friars in 1517, they constructed a small chapel, which was later pulled down and the present building was constructed on the same spot in 1661.
 It is a 3-tier facade with octagonal towers on each side.
 The niche in the center has a beautiful statue of St. Michael.
 The interiors contain glittery and carved woodwork, a fabulous reredos, a floor made of carved gravestones dating back to the early 16th century and old murals depicting scenes from the life of St. Francis.
 It is a 20 km drive from Candolim.